JD Program

 Financing Your Education

 We provide generous assistance to qualified students through a variety of grants, scholarships, and loans.
 Penn Carey Law also offers targeted support for students who demonstrate a commitment to public interest, as well as a loan repayment assistance program for graduates entering public interest careers.
-Students also may be eligible for federal and private loans.
+In addition, we are a proud participant in the Yellow Ribbon program which provides generous funding for our qualifying veterans.
+Students may also be eligible for federal and private student loans.

 Learning Outcomes